On a full-frame camera, focal lengths of 35mm or wider are considered wide angle lenses. These are great for landscape

 When you are photographing landscapes with a wide angle lens, try this; include foreground interest and focus onto the hyperfocal point.
 The hyperfocal point is the closest distance a lens can be focused while keeping objects at infinity acceptably sharp.
 This maximizes the depth-of-field.

 Why not just focus on infinity with the smallest aperture available?
 Well, using the hyperfocal point enables the photographer to access a wider aperture.
-Other than that, a majority of lenses work better with the aperture opened up by on or two stops.
+Other than that, a majority of lenses work better with the aperture opened up by one or two stops.

 Tip #1: Try a Polarizing Filter